How do I know which exercise is best for me?

 Having a heart problem does not usually mean that you can’t exercise.
 To the contrary, exercise is vital for heart health.
 However, if you have a heart problem you should consult your doctor before your start a new exercise routine.

 If you have exercise-induced asthma, exercises like tennis that involve short bursts of activity can be beneficial and shouldn’t aggravate your asthma.
-However, you should always keep your reliever inhaler handy in case you experience symptoms.
+However, you should always keep your reliever inhaler handy in case you experience asthma symptoms.

 Depending on the type of arthritis you have and which joints are affected, you can still work out.
 Speak to your doctor to obtain a suitable fitness plan.
 Swimming may be a good option, as it doesn’t put too much strain on your joints.